See voting systems to read about other voting and tally methods.

 Single Vacancy Contest

-When running a multi-seat election the candidate with the highest percentage will win the first seat, the second-highest percentage wins the second seat, and so on, until all seats are filled.
+When running a multi-seat vote the candidate with the highest percentage will win the first seat, the second-highest percentage wins the second seat, and so on, until all seats are filled.

 For more information see Plurality Voting on Wikipedia